 Logical backup, physical backup, and snapshot-based backup are common data backup methods:

-|Logical backup||Backs up database objects such as tables, indexes, and stored procedures by using utilities such as MySQL mysqldump and Oracle exp/imp.|
+- Logical backup: backs up database objects.
+The backup content includes database objects such as tables, indexes, and stored procedures.
+Database objects include MySQL mysqldump and Oracle exp and imp.

-|Physical backup||Backs up database files on the operating system by using utilities such as MySQL XtraBackup and Oracle RMAN.
+- Physical backup: backs up database files.
+The backup content includes database files on the operating system such as MySQL XtraBackup and Oracle RMAN.